pierrelarmande/OryzaGP/README.md

   * it contains a label/gene name/symbol/synonyms [TAB] RAP-DB database URI
 * a third pub_dictionnary_with_msu.txt was created from the same dataset
   * it contains a label/gene name/symbol/synonyms [TAB] MSU database URI

+### Step 3: creating PubDictionary Annotators
+* we created 2 annotators for each pub dictionary ( single and batch mode)